aryanraut-33/ml-with-aryan/README.md

 ## Future Enhancements

 - **Full-Text Search:** Implement a search bar to query blogs and videos.
-- **CI/CD Pipeline:** Add GitHub Actions to run tests before deployment.
+- **Reader Comments:** The reader should be able to comment and interact with the author and community, under any resource
 - **Pagination:** For the `/blogs` and `/videos` pages to handle a large amount of content.
-- **Advanced Analytics:** Integrate a more robust analytics tool for deeper insights.

 ---